38 Types of Spiders in Maryland

 12. Furrow Spider

-The Furrow Spider is a type of spider that can find in gardens, fields, and meadows.
+The Furrow Spider is a type of spider found in gardens, fields, and meadows.
 These types of spiders in Maryland range from yellowish to dark brown or black and are about 2-4mm long.

-The Furrow Spider can be identified by the two distinctive rows of short spines on the top of its abdomen.
+The Furrow Spider can be identified by the two distinctive rows of short spines on its abdomen.

 Their venom is not deadly to humans but can cause pain and itching where they bite you and swelling at the site.